-L’s parents have been living in Zürich for the past year on sabbatical while Travis and I have been living near Fribourg.
-(You can follow their blog, Glamping In Switzerland!)
-Though L’s parents had invited us to join them for certain events and we’d invited them for others, we’d never been able to connect – either they were traveling or we were.
-But finally with L & C visiting them in Zürich, the 4 of them planned to take a train for the several hour journey and stay with us for the night.
-We were so excited!
+Our two friends, Liesl and Chris, are friends we made while Trav was going to grad schoool at UO in Eugene, Oregon.
+Liesl’s parents have been living in Zurich for the past year on sabbatical while Travis and I have been living near Fribourg.
+Though Liesl’s parents had invited us to join them for certain events and we’d invited them for others, we’d never been able to connect.
+Either they were traveling or we were.
+But finally with Liesl and Chris visiting them in Zurich, the four of them planned to take a train for the several hour journey and stay with us for the night.

 After the hubbub died down, we took a walk through the countryside near our house.
-Lounging on the terrace afterwards, we set about making raclette for our 4 guests, then stayed up late into the evening chatting while watching the Eurovision finals on our roommate’s laptop.
+Lounging on our terrace afterwards, we set about making raclette for our guests, then stayed up late into the evening chatting and watching the Eurovision singing finals on our roommate’s laptop.

-Though we’d also previously visited the Alien Bar, we’d passed up the meringue et crème double (meringue and double cream).
-New to Switzerland at the time, we couldn’t imagine that it would really be that good, certainly not worth the hefty Swiss price tag.
-But since we were back in Gruyeres, renowned in Switzerland for the richness of its double cream, we decided it was time to try it, particularly since L’s mom decided to also sample some.
+Though we’d also previously visited the Alien Bar, we’d passed up the meringues and double cream.
+New to Switzerland at the time, we couldn’t imagine that it would really be that good – certainly not worth the hefty Swiss price tag.
+But since we were back in Gruyeres, renowned in Switzerland for the richness of its double cream, we decided it was time to try it, particularly since Liesl’s mom wanted to sample some.

-When it arrived, I immediately dipped one of the fluffy cream meringues in the thick double cream.
+When it arrived, I immediately dipped one of the fluffy cream meringues in the thick cream.
 Made simply of whipped egg and sugar, meringue is a light dessert common in France, Italy, and Switzerland.
-The double cream made from famous Gruyères milk consists of at least 45% fat and has little actual flavor, making it a perfect complement to the sweet and fluffy meringue.
-Separately, neither was particularly impressive, but together…heaven.
-Considering the Swiss penchant for fine wine, chocolate, cheese, and meringue with double cream, it’s a wonder how they all stay so fit!
+The double cream made from famous Gruyeres milk consists of at least 45% fat and has little actual flavor, making it a perfect complement to the sweet and fluffy meringue.

-Since it was already late afternoon and our friends had to catch a train back to Zürich, it was time to head back to our house.
-We slowly wandered through the village on our way back to the parking area, admiring the climbing ivy, old wooden doors, and wrought-iron decorations on store fronts and the apartments above.
+Since it was already late afternoon and our friends had to catch a train back to Zurich, it was time to head back to our house.
+We wandered back through the village on our way to the parking area, admiring the climbing ivy, old wooden doors, and wrought-iron decorations on store fronts and upper-floor apartments.